U.S. moves to block AT&T, T-Mobile deal

 The lawsuit is the biggest challenge to a takeover by the Obama administration, which includes former AT&T executive William Daley, who serves as White House chief of staff.

-The $3 billion break-up fee would be the largest-ever triggered, according to Thomson Reuters data.
-Seven investment banks could also face forfeiting almost $150 million in fees.

-"This is an administration that came in saying it was going to have a more aggressive approach," said Michael Sohn, an antitrust attorney with Davis Polk Wardwell LLP.

-Another complicating factor is the deal also needs approve by the Federal Communications Commission, which regulates wireless communications.
-FCC Chairman Julius Genachowski said he is concerned about the deal's impact on competition.
+The deal also needs the approval of the Federal Communications Commission, which regulates wireless telecommunications.
+On Wednesday, FCC Chairman Julius Genachowski said he is concerned about the deal's impact on competition.

 A scuppered acquisition could prompt Sprint Nextel Corp, the smallest of the top three U.S. carriers, to consider buying T-Mobile USA, a unit of Deutsche Telekom AG, analysts said.